England national rugby union team: England home matches outside Twickenham

 The first of a two-test series, this match was originally scheduled to be held in Argentina but moved by the Argentine Rugby Union for financial reasons.

 This was a Pool A match at the 2015 Rugby World Cup.

+A 'home' match for Fiji in the 2026 Nations Championship due to financial reasons.

 England also played a Five Nations match against Wales at Wembley Stadium on 11 April 1999.
 Wales was the "home team" on this occasion because Wembley was being used as a temporary base while their new stadium in Cardiff was being constructed.
 Wales won the match (32–31).

 "Swing Low, Sweet Chariot"

 "Swing Low, Sweet Chariot" is commonly sung at England fixtures, especially at Twickenham.
 In the last match of the 1988 season, against Ireland, three of England's tries were scored by Chris Oti.
 A group of boys from the Benedictine school Douai, following a tradition at their school games, sang the song on his final try, and other spectators around the ground joined in.
 Since then "Swing Low, Sweet Chariot" became a song to sing at England home games.
 In 1991, the RFU marketing director Mike Coley wanted the team to launch a song leading up to that year's Rugby World Cup.
 He had wanted to use "Jerusalem", but it was used in the Rugby League Challenge Cup final that year, so the song was changed at short notice to "Swing Low".
 There were a number of versions recorded and the version released did reach the top 40 in the UK Singles Chart during the competition.